Building Packages from Source in Alpine Linux: A Complete Developer Guide

 # Build the package

-: Checks file integrity using checksumsabuild unpack
+- abuild verify: Checks file integrity using checksums

-: Builds package with dependency resolution
+- abuild -r: Builds package with dependency resolution

 Expected Output: